Southwest NM Fishing Report

 Escondida Lake: No reports this week.

-Estancia Park Lake: Fishing for bass was good when using live worms and Hopper flies.
+Estancia Park Lake: Fishing for bass was good when using live worms.

 Glenwood Pond: No reports this week.